Roasted Tomato and Chickpea Soup

 • 2 tablespoons avocado oil

-• 1 ½ tablespoons tomato paste
+• ¼ cup tomato paste

-• 5 cups chicken or vegetable stock
+• 1 quart chicken or vegetable stock

-• Yogurt Crema for garnish, recipe below
+• Yogurt Crema recipe below

-• Crispy Spiced Chickpeas for garnish, recipe below
+• Crispy Spiced Chickpeas recipe below

-• Fresh parsley leaves for garnish
+• Fresh herbs to garnish

-• ½ cup Greek yogurt
+• ½ cup full-fat Greek yogurt

 • 2 tablespoons lemon juice